Bahlinger SC

-Bahlinger SC is a German association football club from the Kaiserstuhl town of Bahlingen, Baden-Württemberg.
+Bahlinger SC, also known as Bahlinger SC or simply Bahlinger, is a German association football club from the Kaiserstuhl town of Bahlingen, Baden-Württemberg.

 History

 The club was founded 16 June 1929 as FC Bahlingen and merged with TV Bahlingen in 1946 to form the present-day side.
 Since the early 1960s BSC has played largely as a fourth tier amateur side.
 In 1969 the club advanced to third division play where they spent nine seasons until league reorganization saw them placed in the now fourth tier Amateurliga Südbaden.
 Another reorganization in the early 1990s saw the Amateurliga become a fifth division league.

 Bahlinger narrowly missed advancing to the Oberliga Baden-Württemberg (IV) in 1994 and 1995.
 They took the step up on the strength of a Verbandsliga championship in 1996.
 The club enjoyed a nine season long turn in the Oberliga where their best result was a fifth-place finish in 1997.
 A Südbadischer Pokal (South Baden Cup) win in 2002 earned an appearance in the 2003 German Cup where they beat Alemannia Aachen 1:0 in the first round before going out 1:2 to SV Waldhof Mannheim.
 BSC then slipped to the fifth division in 2005 before returning to the Oberliga Baden-Württemberg for 2006–07 after a single season absence.

 The club made an excellent start into the 2011–12 season, defeating FV Illertissen 11–0 in the opening round, eventually finishing eleventh in 2012 and as high as sixth in 2013.
 In 2014 however the club played closer to the relegation zone, eventually coming 14th.
 In the 2014–15 season the club finished runners-up in the Oberliga and thereby qualified for the promotion round to the Regionalliga Südwest.
 After a draw against TSV Lehnerz and a win over SC Hauenstein the club was promoted to the Regionalliga for the first time, but lasted for only one season before being relegated again.
-By winning the 2018-19 season of the Oberliga, the club returned to Regionalliga.
+By winning the 2018–19 season of the Oberliga, the club returned to Regionalliga.